 No, Imitrex isn’t a controlled substance.

-Controlled substances are drugs that have a high potential for being misused.
-They also have a high risk for people becoming dependent on the drug.
-(This means your body needs the drug to feel normal.)
+Controlled substances are drugs that have a high potential for being misused (taking a drug in a way other than how a doctor prescribes it).
+They also have a high risk of people becoming dependent on the drug.
+(This means your body needs the drug to feel like it usually does.)

 Because of these risks, there are special rules around how controlled substances are prescribed and dispensed.
 Imitrex doesn’t have these risks or these regulations.